 You will find out, after slightly mind-numbing 502 pages.
 The action takes place across a potentially fabulous landscape – archaeological sites, beaches and fancy hotels.
 The trio travel in search of the missing person across also of the eastern coast of Mexico searching for clues, answers and anything else that might explain Maria’s involvement.

-The characters are another let down of the book.
-Jon and David’s friendship is nice, if run of the mill.
+The characters are another letdown of the book.
+Jon and David’s friendship is nice if a run-of-the-mill.
 The section where Jon and Maria fight, “Because Jon didn’t like the tone of her voice,” seems blown so out of proportion, it can’t even be called dramatic.
 This, notwithstanding that for the most part of the book, it is they who order her around and then crib that “They know their jobs well, so she should just not interfere.”
 In Maria’s character, Chris writes the cliche of a helpless girl, armed with nothing but her knowledge.
-And even that, she has no idea how to use.
+And even that, she has no idea how to use it.
 And her eventual role is minuscule – she locates the required spot but needs Payne’s physical height to reach it.
-As is revealed, she was called upon this mission only because she was trustworthy.
+As is revealed, she was called upon for this mission only because she was trustworthy.
 And even though Maria calls Payne and Jones, it is their show all the way.
 Both she and Tiffany, mighty competent women themselves are reduced to nothing but puppets at the end, even where they are playing an active role.
 Tiffany has some moments of glory in the climactic battle but it seems Maria must shine through only when she kisses Jones on their way back.

 Kill me now.

-The only character that stands out is Petr Ulster’s – his dialogue is well written and moments involving him make you smile and giggle.
+The only character that stands out is Petr Ulster – his dialogue is well-written and moments involving him make you smile and giggle.